Roller Painting Your Van

 in addition to the masking tape, there are a few other pieces of equipment you will need.

 Pour some paint into the decanter tub and then add some thinners.
 Take care not to introduce bubbles when pouring.
-The amount of thinners will depend on the paint type, the temparature and a number of other factors, but the consistency should be something resembling a slightly thick milk.
+The number of thinners will depend on the paint type, the temperature and a number of other factors, but the consistency should be something resembling slightly thick milk.

-Constanltly stir the thinners to ensure a reall good consistent mix.
+Continuously stir the thinners to ensure a really good consistent mix.
 Fold it rather than whisk it and do it by hand, not with a drill or anything.
 Remember no bubbles.